uchicago-capp-30320/new-arrivals-chi/data_model.md

 _opening\_time_ (time object) – Indicates time when the organization opens on the specified day.

 _closing\_time_ (time object) – Indicates time when the organization opens on the specified day.

-_recurring_ (int) – Flag that indicates whether the services recurring.
-1  indicates recurring, 0 indicates not recurring.

 _frequency_ (String) - Specifies the frequency of the recurring service.